Wingman4l7/whatSpotify/README.md

 ## Existing Bugs ##
 - Albums that share the same exact titles with previously visited albums may display erroneous links, if the previously visited album's URI still resides in the cache.
-- Visiting an Artist page will result in the cache being ignored, and duplicate album key-value pairs being added to the cache list if any of the artist's albums have been visited previously.